Schema

 For Schemas to be auto-generated, the allowed characters are -- lower case letters, numbers, underscore, dashes, and spaces.

-Event Templates (found in both Action and Visitor Schemas)
+Event Templates (found in both Event and User Schemas)

 , and a template of "Opened email with subject: ${actions.subject}"